 I hope you liked it and see you next time!

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What happens to things that happen in Vegas?
+0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What happens to things that happen in Vegas?
 Surprise gender question: What’s the gender of Druck?
 Which of the following words can you associate with Druck? (multiple correct answers) What’s the German verb for printing a book?
 What’s the German word for printer?
 What’s the idiomatic word for printing a pdf?
 What’s the German word for finger print?

 0 Essay(s) Pending (Possible Point(s): 0)